 (4) Ongoing upgrade and maintenance expenses.

 Some providers list a monthly price of their service but fail to include the taxes, fees and other charges which can be as much as 20-40% of the cost of service or as high as $7 per user per month.
-Learn more about the cost of hidden fees here.
+You can learn more about the cost of hidden fees on our blog.

 For example, you can make and receive calls, check voicemail, review call history and change your answering rules all from your computer or mobile phone.
 It is as if you were at your desk phone!
 One benefit of using a web portal or mobile app is that you can also maintain professional identity by calling customers back on your cell phone via a mobile app as if you are calling them back from the office.
 Most mobile apps allow you to set answering rules to determine when you want calls to ring to your mobile phone.